-If the Executive Director chooses to resign from the position or if the Executive Director's performance is found to be less than satisfactory, the President will appoint a task force to:
+If the Executive Director chooses to resign from the position or if the Executive Director's performance is found to be less than satisfactory, the President will appoint a task force that will review the recommendations from the previous three years' reports as they complete the following tasks:

 - 1. Review the Executive Director's job description for continued appropriateness. - 2.
 Produce a list of qualifications for the position. - 3.
-Prepare a position announcement.
+Prepare a position announcement. - 4.
+Submit its report to the Executive Committee within 90 days.

-The task force will submit its report to the Executive Committee within 90 days; the President will:
+The President will: